BU-ISCIII/BU-ISCIII/docs/Issues.md

 * [Managing Cluster Software Packages](http://www.admin-magazine.com/HPC/Articles/Managing-Cluster-Software-Packages)
 * [Setting Up an HPC Cluster](http://www.admin-magazine.com/HPC/Articles/real_world_hpc_setting_up_an_hpc_cluster)

-# 4. Old libraries

-Centos 6 sucks, we need to update at least to Centos 7.
-We cannot keep working with system libraries from the 90s...

-# 5. Storage
+## 4. Storage

-We keep running out of disk space in `/processing_Data/bioinformatics`.
+We keep running out of disk space in `/data/bi`.
 We need to optimise the archiving proccess and set a storage expansion scheme for the next years based on our data size historical evolution.

-# 6. Fastq files in a dedicate storage
+## 5. Fastq files in a dedicate storage

 We should have a dedicated storage folder for raw fastq files, so we can avoid copying the input files from the sequencing cabin to `/processing_Data/bioinformatics` for every service (doubling the space used by those files in the cluster).

-# 7. SGE parameters do not work

-Most of `qsub` parameters do not work properly or do not work at all.
-We should test them all and make a list of good practices so we can successfully control the resources our jobs use.

-HPC admins should also fix the ones giving problems, and create dedicate queues.

-# 8. Java heap size ("Fixed")
+## 6. Java heap size ("Fixed")

 He observado algo que podríamos llamar curioso respecto a la máquina virtual de java.
 No lo pongo como incidencia porque no es exactamente algo que haya que "solucionar" sólo una observación por si algún otro usuario lo experimenta o da problemas en algún momento.